 So you got 500 retweets this month?
 Awesome!
 But what does that mean for the business?

-I’m not asking to be mean, I’m just preparing you for the questions you will absolutely hear from the powers-that-be.
+I’m not asking to be mean, I’m just preparing you for the questions you will absolutely hear from the powers that be.

 A successful social media content strategy usually isn’t decided by success on social platforms, but by how that success translates to the business’ overarching marketing plan.
 If one of the goals of your marketing plan is to drive more traffic to your website, and those 500 people who retweeted you aren’t then heading to the website, then your head of marketing isn’t going to be as excited as you are.